A Complete Guide to Angel Investors for Small Businesses and Startups

 2. Build a strong team

-Angel investors want to see that the business has a dedicated and experienced team in place to execute the business plan.
+What angel investors look for in a startup includes seeing that the business has a dedicated and experienced team in place to execute the business plan.
 This can include advisors.

 3. Demonstrate traction or validation